groundlight/python-sdk/UserGuide.md

 image_query = gl.submit_image_query(detector=d, image=jpeg_img, wait=0)
 ```

-You can see the confidence score returned for the image query:
+If the returned result was generated from an ML model, you can see the confidence score returned for the image query:

 ```Python
 print(f"The confidence is {image_query.result.confidence}")